 How to Set Up a Simple Recording Studio at Home

-A room for a recording studio set up with these minimum sizes will reduce light spills from the walls and ceilings, and ensure that your talent has the 'freedom to move'.
+A room set up with these minimum sizes will reduce light spills from the walls and ceilings, and ensure that your talent has the 'freedom to move'.

 Though the height of suspended ceilings may pose a problem, they do have their advantages.